gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 so that any of them could act like a thumb.
-Scrapes and dents on its barrel-shaped torso showed that the solar panel wasn't the first thing to hit it, and the whir from its left knee made Maddy think of the grunts Special Leaf made when he stood up after sitting for a long time.
+Scrapes and dents on its barrel-shaped torso showed that the solar panel wasn't the first thing to hit it, and the whir from its left knee made Maddy think of the sounds Special Leaf made when he stood up after sitting for too long.

 "We should get out of here," Gumption whispered to Maddy.

 "This concurs,"
 the bot said.
-It studied the pile of rocks it had assembled, moved one slightly for no reason Maddy could see, then strode back to the sandbank.
+It studied the rocks it had assembled, moved one slightly for no reason Maddy could see, then strode back to the sandbank.
 "Ambient illumination levels will decrease significantly in the near future.